 In case you have to go to court over a lawsuit, having an Operating Agreement will help prove your Single-Member LLC is being run as a separate entity.
 And therefore, your personal assets remain safe and out of reach of creditors.

 Do I have to send my California LLC Operating Agreement to the state?

 No, you don’t have to send your California LLC Operating Agreement to the Secretary of State (or to any other government agency for that matter).

-As an “Internal Document”, you (and your fellow Members, if applicable) need only keep your Washington LLC Operating Agreement in your business records and amongst yourselves.
+As an “Internal Document”, you (and your fellow Members, if applicable) need only keep your California LLC Operating Agreement in your business records and amongst yourselves.